MarkusHaak/dominION/README.md

 # dominION

-Automated monitoring and logging of sequencing runs performed on the Oxford Nanopore Technologies GridION sequencer.
+Automated monitoring and logging of sequencing runs performed on the GridION sequencer.

 ## About